 Janet L. Doane, released Almond Essence in August 2005.
 It is a unique cookbook of dairy substitutes focused on almonds and other nuts and nut milks.
 Her collection spans ice cream to kefir to bisques.
-She has provided a few sample recipes, such as the following, from her book:
+She has provided a few sample recipes, including this Sprouted Sunflower Almond Cheese from her book:

 “We use sunflower seed cheese in any recipe that normally would call for sour cream, cheese, or yoghurt.
 It has found its way to roasted veggies, salads, soups, crackers, fruits, green chilies, and much more.
 Sprouted seed cheese is an enzyme-rich food that will last 2 – 3 days, covered, in the refrigerator.
 Sometimes the cheese becomes a bit grey from oxidation, but this doesn’t seem to affect the taste.
 The lemon juice usually keeps the cheese white and bright.
 Leaving the skins on the sunflower seeds makes the seed cheese greyer.
 Taking them off makes the cheese whiter and smoother.”

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan, and vegetarian.

 For nut-free: Swap the almond milk for another dairy-free milk beverage.